Harthill, Scotland: 1999 — present

+The opening of the school was initially planned for August 1997 but was delayed to 1999.
 Miss Morag Hay was the first Head Teacher of Alexander Peden Primary and Mrs Tina Milligan was the first Deputy Head.

 Polkemmet Country Park

 The Polkemmet House estate was purchased by West Lothian District Council in 1978, and was redeveloped as a country park, opening in 1981.